 Crispy Rice Topped with Spicy Tuna

 This recipe is inspired by the crispy rice and spicy tuna at Nobu.
-I love how savory the crispy rice bites are with the eel sauce and the avocado to make it just a little creamy.
+I love how savory the crispy rice bites are with the eel sauce and the avocado to make it just a little creamy while the butter lettuce gives it a little extra fresh note and crunch.
 The summer after college my roommates and I would always go to Nobu for drinks and appetizers when we felt we had something to celebrate.
 It was close to our apartment so it was way too easy to make up excuses to go!

 1½ cups uncooked sushi rice